smarulanda/personal-site/_posts/2015-02-07-how-to-jekyll.md

 ## Setting up Git
 [Install git][install git] if you haven't already!

 We're going to be hosting the project's git repository on our production machine.
-In that repo we will create a post-receive hook that will clone the project into a temporary directory, run the Jekyll build task, and output the built site to a public directory.
+In that repo we will create a post-receive hook that will clone the project into a temporary directory, run the Jekyll build task, and output the built site to the public directory.
 Sounds easy enough, right?

 First, let's create a new user on our production machine.
 This user will only run git-specific tasks.